AKROGIS/USGS-Topo-Processing/Update_Instructions.md

   territory and you will need to troubleshoot the problem on your own.
 See the suggestions above in Step 6 of the *Discover* section.

-- New script to check footprints in mosaics with the list of files in the PDS
-  1) missing footprints for existing rasters
-  2) broken links: missing rasters for existing footprints.

 ## Document

 - Commit changes to repo